 Credit risk refers to the risk that a counterparty will default on its contractual obligations, resulting in financial loss to the Company.
-The Company is exposed to credit risk in the normal course of business including those arising from trade receivables, financial derivatives and transactions (including cash balances) with financial institutions.
+The Company is exposed to credit risk in the normal course of business including those arising from financial derivatives and transactions (including cash balances) with financial institutions.
 The Company has adopted a policy of only dealing with credit-worthy counterparties, as a means of mitigating the risk of financial loss from defaults.
-The Company minimises its exposure to credit risk of trade receivables through the adoption of counterparty credit limits and standard payment terms.
 Derivative counterparties and cash transactions are limited to high-credit-quality financial institutions and other organisations in the relevant industry.
 The Company's exposure and the credit ratings of counterparties are monitored.
 The carrying amounts of financial assets recognised in the Statement of Financial Position best represent the Company's maximum exposure to credit risk at the reporting date.
 No security is held on these amounts.